thomasWeise/bookbuilderpy/README.md

   - generate a website that lists all produced files so that you can copy everything to a web folder and offer your work for download without any further hassle.

 This python package requires that [pandoc](http://pandoc.org/), [TeX Live](http://tug.org/texlive/), and [calibre](http://calibre-ebook.com) must be installed.
-Most likely, this package will only work under Linux - at least I did not test it under Windows.
+Most likely, this package will only work under [Linux](https://www.linux.org) &ndash; at least I did not test it under Windows.
+All commands and examples in the following require [Linux](https://www.linux.org).

 ## 2. Installation and Local Use

+The following examples are for [Ubuntu](https://ubuntu.com) [Linux](https://www.linux.org).
+Under other flavors, they may work differently and different commands may be required.
+Execute the examples at your own risk.

 You can easily install this package and its required packages using [`pip`](https://pypi.org/project/pip/) by doing